 - The driver of a vehicle that strikes a pedestrian

-- The party responsible for maintaining the sidewalk, road, or parking lot where
+- The party responsible for maintaining the sidewalk, road, or parking lot where the pedestrian was injured

-- The pedestrian himself or herself
+- The pedestrian

 Usually, pedestrian-vehicle accident cases hinge on the duty of care owed by those involved.
 Both drivers and pedestrians must follow the rules of the road and exercise reasonable care.
-In many cases, it may seem obvious who was negligent, but the courts look at numerous factors in applying the facts to the negligence elements.
+In many cases it may seem obvious who was negligent, but the courts look at numerous factors in applying the facts to the negligence elements.
 A person who negligently operates a vehicle may be required to pay damages for personal and property damage caused by that negligence.

 Driver's Duty of Care